dhis2designlab/guides/pages/styling.md

 )
 ```

-You can import css files in JavaScript files.
+You can import CSS files in JavaScript files.
 Notice that we use `className` and not `class`.

 ## styled-components